BerkeleyLearnVerify/Scenic/docs/simulators.rst

 Using Unreal Engine (recommended)
 """""""""""""""""""""""""""""""""

+Enable these plugins in UE5:
+- Python Editor Script Plugin
+- Editor Scripting Utilities

+First, run the `generateUE4WorldInfo.py` or `generateUE5WorldInfo.py` script inside unreal engine by simply entering in the file path in the engine’s python console.
+Then run `generateWorldInfoFromUnrealWorldInfo.py` script

 First, run the :file:`generateUnrealWorldInfo.py` script inside Unreal Engine by simply entering in the file path in the engine’s python console.